Free love: United Kingdom

-Free love was a central tenet of the philosophy of the Fellowship of the New Life, founded in 1883, by the Scottish intellectual Thomas Davidson.
+Free love was a central tenet of the philosophy of the Fellowship of the New Life, founded in 1883 by the Scottish intellectual Thomas Davidson.
 Fellowship members included many illustrious intellectuals of the day, who went on to radically challenge accepted Victorian notions of morality and sexuality, including poets Edward Carpenter and John Davidson, animal rights activist Henry Stephens Salt, sexologist Havelock Ellis, feminists Edith Lees, Emmeline Pankhurst and Annie Besant and writers H. G. Wells, Bernard Shaw, Bertrand Russell and Olive Schreiner.
 Its objective was "The cultivation of a perfect character in each and all," and believed in the transformation of society through setting an example of clean simplified living for others to follow.
 Many of the Fellowship's members advocated pacifism, vegetarianism and simple living.

-Edward Carpenter was the first activist for the rights of homosexuals.
+Edward Carpenter was an early activist for the rights of homosexuals.
 He became interested in progressive education, especially providing information to young people on the topic of sexual education.
 For Carpenter, sexual education meant forwarding a clear analysis of the ways in which sex and gender were used to oppress women, contained in Carpenter's radical work Love's Coming-of-Age.
 In it he argued that a just and equal society must promote the sexual and economic freedom of women.
 The main crux of his analysis centred on the negative effects of the institution of marriage.
 He regarded marriage in England as both enforced celibacy and a form of prostitution.

 The best-known British advocate of free love was the philosopher Bertrand Russell, later Third Earl Russell, who said that he did not believe he really knew a woman until he had made love with her.
 Russell consistently addressed aspects of free love throughout his voluminous writings, and was not personally content with conventional monogamy until extreme old age.
 His most famous work on the subject was Marriage and Morals, published in 1929.
 The book heavily criticizes the Victorian notions of morality regarding sex and marriage.
 Russell argued that the laws and ideas about sex of his time were a potpourri from various sources, which were no longer valid with the advent of contraception, as the sexual acts are now separated from the conception.
 He argued that family is most important for the welfare of children, and as such, a man and a woman should be considered bound only after her first pregnancy.